 Alternatively, would you prefer to stick with an expensive monthly retainer that is billing you regardless of their success in placing you, or get a quick highlight on the local nightly news?
 I would hope that you want success and growth not a handful of bills with less than desirable results.

 Don’t get me wrong here.
 There are some fantastic PR agencies out there.
-But the bell-curve shows us that 50% are below average for a reason
+But the bell curve shows us that 50% are below average for a reason

-6. Pay for Performance is not good for your company’s long-term PR plan.
+6. Pay for Performance is not good for your company’s long term PR plan.

 The misconception that Pay for Performance models are only a short-term gain is one of the biggest fallacies out on the internet.
 Of course, it is not a short-term gain; PR pitching relies on an organization’s ability to drive consistent and newsworthy stories.

 That kind of spamming approach never works.
 Editors and reporters do not give credence to unsolicited releases delivered as spam.
 We rely on targeted, professional presentations to our media contacts.

 7. The PRSA Believes Pay for Performance is unethical.

 If we are not successful in placing you, then you do not pay us.
 I am not sure what is unethical about that.
 If you are paying a traditional retainer and get no results, you still have to pay regardless.

 There are countless scandals in the news about traditional billing models that have led to fraudulent actions.
 The future of PR is moving to a model that is founded on accountability with attribution models.

 Google doesn’t receive payment until a certain amount of impressions are reached, or a viewer clicks through on one of your advertisements.
 In the same vein, a Pay for Performance PR service doesn’t attribute payment until a media placement has been secured.

 Though PR firms only quoted monthly retainer fees up to $10,000 for a broad package of services and none would budge on moving toward a results-based model.
 That is when Peter O’Neil, Executive Vice President of Sales and Marketing found Matrix Marketing Group.

 Peter O’Neil, Executive Vice President of Sales and Marketing stated,

 Matrix Marketing Group’s Pay-for-Performance program is a great tool for us right now.
-Their unbundled services offer us more flexibility and provide us the highly qualified expertise we are looking for.
+Their unbundled services offer us more flexibility and provide us the highly qualified experts we are looking for.

 The number one fact about our Pay for Performance model is that it is centered on accountability.
 Our clients know what they are paying for, when they pay for it and what results they receive.

-- No overbilling, no surprises
+- No over-billing, no surprises

-- You pay for results, not activity
+- You pay for results, not the activity

 - Unbundled services (pitching only), get the PR you need

 This post is written to dispel the numerous misconceptions about Pay for Performance PR models that exist and rebut them with facts.
 Taking this knowledge into account you can now make an informed choice.